zwcloud/CairoSharp/README.md

     License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Suite 500, Boston, MA 02110-1335, USA

-The C# code files in Cairo project is Taken from Mono/GTK#, licensed under the GNU LGPL.
+The C# code files in Cairo project is orginally Taken from Mono/GTK#(Version 3.0.0), licensed under the GNU LGPL.

 **About other native library:**